-Heat a saucepan and pour in a splash of olive oil.
-Add the onions, rosemary, bay leaves and cinnamon and season with a little salt and pepper.
-Cook very slowly for about 20 minutes or so, until the onions become rich, golden and sticky.
+Cook very slowly for about 20 minutes, or until the onions become rich, golden and sticky.